bhutadarashmi/Data-Analyst-Portfolio/README.md

-# Data Analytics and Software Development Portfolio
+# Data Analytics and Analytics Engineer Portfolio

 Welcome to my GitHub repository!
 This portfolio serves as a platform to showcase my skills and share my projects related to data analytics and software development.
 I have a total of 6 years of experience in this field, with expertise in understanding business needs, developing efficient solutions, and delivering client projects within committed timelines.
 I am proficient in all phases of the software development life cycle (SDLC), including agile/scrum and waterfall methodologies.